Last Updated on 03/11/2025

 Case Study:

 Here’s an excellent example of a teamwork.com template that has generated a large number of backlinks.
-Here is screenshot of the template.
+Here is a screenshot of the template.

 It’s a client onboarding template, and folks clearly enjoyed it: